-The procedure was used with GA-related input data as follows: population size = 50 and generation number=1000.
 Crossover rate = 0.2, mutation rate = 0.03.
 The proposed algorithms were implemented in MATLAB language.
-The running time using Intel (R) Pentium D, 3 GHz, and 160 MB is approximately 90 s.
+The running time using Intel (R) Pentium D, 3 GHz and 160 MB is approximately 90 s.

-The crisp duration of activities based on different values of $\alpha$ are shown in Table II.
-In addition, other computational results based on different values of $\alpha$ , are shown in Table III.
+The crisp duration of activities based on different value of α are shown in table II.
+In addition, another computational results based on different values of α , are shown in table III.

-Model results show that a high level of acceptable risk results in short activities, short inexpensive projects, and vice versa.
-In addition, the third mode was selected which has the least duration for activities 1 and 7 based on all the levels of acceptable risk.
+Model results show that high level of acceptable risk results in short activities, short inexpensive project and vice versa.
+In addition, the third mode was selected which has least duration for activities 1 and 7 based on all the levels of acceptable risk.
 There is not any activity in parallel to activities 1 and 7.
-So their durations have a direct relation with the project time.
-Selecting the third mode for these activities indicates the project time importance.
-High indirect project cost units per day or high bonus/penalty for early/ delayed project completion or both of them are the reasons for the mentioned issue.
+So their durations have direct relation with the project time.
+Selecting the third modes for these activities indicates the project time importance.
+High indirect project cost units per day or high bonus/penalty for early/delayed project completion or both of them are the reasons of the mentioned issue.
 Different modes are selected for other activities to which at least one activity is in parallel.

-Activity times were fuzzy originally; so, the fuzzy project cost is expected instead of the crisp project cost.
-So, nine project costs (53910, 47105,42870,40335,37810, 35810, 32595, 29105, and 19575) were used which were obtained based on different levels of risk acceptance, to produce fuzzy project cost.
-A trapezoidal fuzzy number was used for fuzzy project cost.
-The smallest and biggest project costs which have been obtained based on $\alpha=1$ and $\alpha=0$ , respectively, were used as a, d (see Figure 1).
-The other two quantities (b, c) were determined as many as the differences between the first level of risk acceptance of the nine-mentioned project cost and obtained risk by the obtained trapezoidal fuzzy smallest number.
+Activity times were fuzzy originally; so, fuzzy project cost is expected instead of crisp project cost.
+So, nine project costs (53910, 47105,42870,40335,37810, 35810, 32595, 29105, and 19575) were used which obtained based on different levels of risk acceptance, to produce fuzzy project cost.
+Trapezoidal fuzzy number was used for fuzzy project cost.
+The smallest and biggest project cost which have been obtained based on α =1 and α =0, respectively, were used as a, d (see figure 1).
+Other two quantities (b, c) were determined as many as the differences between first level of risk acceptance of nine mentioned project cost and obtained risk by the obtained trapezoidal fuzzy smallest number.
 The obtained fuzzy project cost is shown in Figure 7.
 The proposed method was implemented in MATLAB language.

-4-2-Sensitivity analysis of the first example
+4.2.
+Sensitivity analysis of the first example

 An illustrative sensitivity analysis for the application example is presented in this section.
 Three independent test cases are examined.
 The first assumes a 10% increase in time for each execution option of activity 2.
-The optimum duration and cost based on different levels of risk acceptance are presented in Table IV.
+The optimum duration and cost based on different level of risk acceptance are presented in table IV.

-The optimum duration and cost are now increased.
-The cost increase is mainly attributed to indirect cost and bonus/ delay changes (due to project duration increase) rather than to direct cost increase.
+The optimum duration and cost is now increased.
+The cost increase is mainly attributed to indirect cost and bonus/delay changes (due to project duration increase) than to direct cost increase.
 The cost is increased but the use options for each activity are not changed almost.